lingtalfi/SokoForm/README.md

 - SokoContainsBetweenXAndYDigitsValidationRule: check that the control was posted and its value contains between $min and $max digits (can be used in phone numbers validation for instance)
 - SokoIsCheckedValidationRule: alias for SokoMandatoryValidationRule (useful for single checkboxes)
 - SokoDateValidationRule: check that the control was posted and its value matches the $dateFormat
+- SokoTvaIntracomValidationRule: check that the control was posted and is a valid tva number for the given $countryValue and $countryLabel